UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Darkness**: When the party does not have a light source, 2d6 is rolled against the dungeon clock each turn instead of 1d6, and they are unable to find traps or secret doors regardless of time spent searching.

+**Light Sources**: Torches, candles, lamps, or the like require a free hand to hold them.
+One such light source is required for every 4 dungeon explorers.

 **Fleeing the Dungeon**: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against **DEX** and **WIL**.
 If the **DEX** save is failed, they lose 1d6x10% of treasure obtained.
 If the **WIL** save is failed, they take 1d6 **WIL** damage.

 > I believe that Arnold's UNDERCLOCK is a superior alternative to both Necropraxis's Hazard Die and The Angry DM's Tension Pool.
 I don't have to come up with events and spoors for the non-monster rolls on the Hazard Die, and the probabilities / time until encounter are easier for players to estimate than the Tension Pool.
 Just feels easier to run at the table in my opinion.